Hispanic and Latino Americans in politics: Republican support

-In recent years, multiple news outlets have published stories, that Latinos are shifting toward the Republican party given that they have usually outspent Democrats on trying to gain Latino Support.
+In recent years, multiple news outlets have published stories that Latinos are shifting toward the Republican party given that they have usually outspent Democrats on trying to gain Latino Support.
 Lionel Sosa, an advertising executive, told Ronald Reagan, "Latinos are Republican, they just don't know it yet", whereas former Senate Democrat Harry Reid, in 2010 said, "I don't know how anyone of Hispanic heritage who could be a Republican.
 Do I need to say more?"

 Religion and conservatism

-According to the Pew Research Center, 77% of Latinos are Christian.
+According to the Pew Research Center, 76% of Latinos are Christian, while 42% of them are Catholic.
 A lot of Republicans, claim that Latinos' religiosity should make them support Republicans' conservative policy stances.
 Academics have tried to understand whether this is true.
 In a 2000 study, Political Scientist's, Sean M.Bolks, Diana Evans, J.L.
 Polinard, and Robert D. Wrinkle, discovered that Latinos are opposed to abortions, like Republicans.
 Political scientist, Marisa A. Abrajano, found that these conservative positions is what drew Latinos to vote for George W. Bush in the 2004 presidential election.
 This was the largest percentage of votes (40%) that the Republican party had ever received from Latinos during a presidential election until 2024.
 Other academics have just argued that Latinos liked George W. Bush as a candidate, rather than his party's ideological stances.
 Some political scientists like Catherine E. Wilson argue the opposite, that churches push Latinos towards the Democratic party.